-Please note that the right front of the Seraph has adjustable lead.
+Please note that both the right front and left front of the Triton have adjustable lead.
 You have the choice of two different lead settings.
-This lead difference causes the need to have two different centerline marks on the right front frame plate.
+This lead difference causes the need to have two different centerline marks on the frame plate.
 Be sure to use the correct centerline mark for the lead setting you are using.